 The bottom line in preventing stress fractures is to listen to your bones; if you’re in recurring pain, change up your routine.
 Substituting swimming or biking for running is one way to cope with or prevent a stress fracture while staying active.

 At AdventHealth, we understand exercise is a big part of being healthy in body, mind and spirit.
 We know healing means getting you back to normal as fast and safely as we can.

-For more information about the orthopedic care at AdventHealth Central Texas, visit our website.
+For more information about orthopedic care near you, visit our website.